YSC9848/ABR/README.md

 # BugReportAutomaticGeneration
-An automated Bug Report Generation System for Mobile Application Testing on Multi-Devices.
+## An automated Bug Report Generation System for Mobile Application Testing on Multi-Devices.
+The vedio of the system can be seen at: url.